iShezmu/holbertonschool-web_front_end/CSS_advanced/README.md

       - `line-height-small` set to `1.2`
       - `line-height-base` set to `1.5`
       - `line-height-big` set to `1.8`
-    - Set the minimum height of line boxes in the `body` to `line-height-base`  -
+    - Set the minimum height of line boxes in the `body` to `line-height-base`

+*   9-style.css
+    - Style the anchor elements so the text isn’t decorated with anything